parrt/msds692/notes/sfpd.md

 <img src=figures/deyoung.png width=200>

 Ok, so it sounds like we just need to strip out the first one to get a more accurate picture.
 The Hall of Justice artificially dampens down the other areas because it is three or four times as intense.
+On the other hand, we have set the max intensity (`heatmap.set('maxIntensity', 40);`) so that this peak did not visually dampen the others.
+At least we can get rid of that big red dot that is spurious.

 Strip out the Hall of Justice using `grep`.
 First list check if a simple expression will find all of the Hall of Justice.
 It looks like it: